tortuca/hotel-merge/README.md

 ## Running the app

-The project requires Node 22.
+The project requires Node 22 and MongoDB.
 The web server is configured to run on port 3000.
+Set the MongoDB URL in the `.env` file.

 ### Install
 ```